 THE SUMMER RESEARCH TRAINEE PROGRAM

-The Summer Research Trainee Program (SRTP) was founded in 1992 to inspire motivated students who are underrepresented in medicine (URiM) to consider careers in academic medicine.
+The Summer Research Trainee Program (SRTP) was founded in 1992 to inspire motivated students who are underrepresented in medicine (UIM) to consider careers in academic medicine.
 SRTP is sponsored by the MGH Center for Diversity and Inclusion.
-The goal of this program is to build a pipeline of college and medical school students underrepresented in medicine (URiM) who are interested in academic biomedical research careers.
+The goal of this program is to build a pipeline of college and medical school students underrepresented in medicine (UIM) who are interested in academic biomedical research careers.

 In addition to this unique research experience, students will gain knowledge through weekly didactic seminars, both at the MGH and at Harvard Medical School, attend career development workshops and networking event, and have opportunities for clinical shadowing.